 International students must submit financial documentation to verify your financial resources, such as a bank statement(s) less than 90 days old showing the total amount of financial support available.
 If the bank account is not in the student’s name, include a letter from the account holder verifying that he or she will be supporting the student.
 If the bank statement does not show the money in U.S. dollars, please include a conversion of the balance in U.S. dollars.
 If the student is being supported by a government, business or organization, the student must provide a letter less than 90 days old stating the U.S. dollar amount of support.

-Applicants are urged to submit their application and supporting documents as soon as possible to receive priority review for August enrollment.
+Applicants are urged to submit their application and supporting documents as soon as possible to receive priority review.
 Students may submit applications either through LSAC or the OU Law website, as noted below (links open in new windows).

 Onsite LL.M. students may start their program in the Fall or Spring of each Academic year.
 The Admissions Committee will carefully examine all parts of the application and will inform the applicant via email of their decision.
 International students must file a completed application and all related materials by June 1st for a Fall semester start and by November 1st for a Spring semester start to allow sufficient time to secure a student visa.